NFL rookies ranked by their potential to help you win your fantasy football league.

 |2015 Projections||View Melvin Gordon's 2015 projected stats.|

-While Todd Gurley was considered the top running back talent available in this year's draft, Gurley's knee injury and Gordon's own impressive talent and record-breaking season at Wisconsin left some question as to which one would come off the board first.
-A 6-1, 215-pound physical specimen, Gordon plays faster than his middling 4.52 Combine time in the 40, but it's outstanding burst, balance and agility that are his true weapons, as evidenced by the difficulty college defenders had getting a good angle or clean hit on him.
-Gordon's vision was called into question, as he bounced outside too often and relied on his talent to gain yards rather than waiting for a hole to develop, and he'll need to show more discipline in the pros.
-On the other hand, the work he put into becoming a better receiver, an area he showed noticeable improvement in as his junior year progressed, bodes well for his work ethic and future as a three-down back in the NFL.
-Barring a training camp disaster, Gordon will be the Week 1 starter for San Diego as a rookie, and should get a big workload right out of the gate.
+While Todd Gurley was considered the best running back in this year's draft, his knee injury and Gordon's impressive talent and record-breaking season at Wisconsin left some question as to who would come off the board first.
+A 6-1, 215-pound physical specimen, Gordon plays faster than his middling 4.52 40 time, but it's outstanding burst, balance and agility that are his true weapons, as evidenced by the difficulty college defenders had getting a good angle or clean hit on him.
+Some scouts questioned his vision, as he bounced outside too often and relied on his talent to gain yards rather than waiting for a hole to develop.
+On the other hand, the work he put into improving as a receiver bodes well for his work ethic and future as a three-down back.
+Barring a training camp disaster, Gordon will be the Week 1 starter for San Diego and should get a big workload immediately.

 2. Todd Gurley RB St. Louis Rams